 Rhinoplasty is the most technically demanding operation in cosmetic surgery.
 A misjudgement of cartilage by a millimetre is visible for the rest of your life.
 Two surgeons can produce dramatically different results from the same starting point.
 The price range reflects real differences in what you are buying.

-There are four variables that matter.
+There are five variables that matter.

 1. The surgeon